 Apps also have to provide a good user experience with a strong Google Play rating, have a developer account in good standing, and other additional requirements depending on the type of apps being produced.

-The apps also need to achieve at least 100,000 monthly active installs on Google Play to qualify.
+The apps must also achieve at least 100,000 monthly installs on Google Play to qualify.

 In exchange for meeting the criteria, developers are said to benefit from “additional discovery and engagement opportunities across devices,” as well as a reduction of the commission from 30 per cent to 15 per cent.